annotationhub/annolab-sdk/README.rst

 |Version|

-This is the official python SDK for AnnoLab, the ML platform for NLP projects.
+This is the official python SDK for AnnoLab, the AI-first title production platform for aircraft and land.

 `AnnoLab Website <https://annolab.ai>`__